This post may contain affiliate / compensated links. For full information, please see my disclaimer here.

 But what is post-travel depression?

-Post travel depression can really affect your mental health and wellbeing which is tough when you’re already getting over jet lag!
-So, what can you do to prepare yourself and minimise its symptoms when you come home?
+Post-travel depression can really affect your mental health and wellbeing which is tough when you’re already getting over jet lag!
+So, what can you do to prepare yourself and minimise its symptoms when it’s time to come home?
+Here are some tips to help you muddle through:

 1. Keep yourself busy during the last remaining days of your trip